Palestinian refugees: Lebanon

 100,000 Palestinians fled to Lebanon because of the 1948 Arab–Israeli War and were not allowed to return.
 As of January 2015, there were 452,669 registered refugees in Lebanon.

 In a 2007 study, Amnesty International denounced the "appalling social and economic condition" of Palestinians in Lebanon.
 Until 2005, Palestinians were forbidden to work in over 70 jobs because they do not have Lebanese citizenship, but this was later reduced to around 20 as of 2007 after liberalization laws.
 In 2010, Palestinians were granted the same rights to work as other foreigners in the country.

 Lebanon gave citizenship to about 50,000 Christian Palestinian refugees during the 1950s and 1960s.
 In the mid-1990s, about 60,000 Shiite Muslim refugees were granted citizenship.
 This caused a protest from Maronite authorities, leading to citizenship being given to all Christian refugees who were not already citizens.

 In the 2010s, many Palestinian refugees in Lebanon began immigrating to Europe, both legally and illegally, as part of the European migrant crisis, due to a deterioration in living conditions there as part of the Syrian civil war.
 In December 2015, sources told Al Jazeera that thousands of Palestinians were fleeing to Europe by way of Turkey, with about 4,000 having fled the Ain al-Hilweh camp alone in recent months.
 Many were reaching Germany, with others going to Russia, Sweden, Belgium, and Norway.
 A census completed in January 2018 found that only around 175,000 Palestinian refugees were living in Lebanon, as opposed to previous UNRWA figures which put the number at between 400,000 and 500,000, as well as other estimates that placed the number between 260,000 and 280,000.

 According to writer and researcher Mudar Zahran, a Jordanian of Palestinian heritage, the media chose to deliberately ignore the conditions of the Palestinians living in Lebanese refugee camps, and that the "tendency to blame Israel for everything" has provided Arab leaders with an excuse to deliberately ignore the human rights of the Palestinian in their countries.

 Syria

 Syria had 528,616 registered Palestinian refugees in January 2015.
 There were 9 UNRWA refugee camps with 178,666 official Palestinian refugees.

 As a result of the Syrian civil war, large numbers of Palestinian refugees fled Syria to Europe as part of the European migrant crisis, and to other Arab countries.
 In September 2015, a Palestinian official said that only 200,000 Palestinian refugees were left in Syria, with 100,000 Palestinian refugees from Syria in Europe and the remainder in other Arab countries.

 Saudi Arabia

 An estimated 240,000 Palestinians are living in Saudi Arabia.
-Palestinians are the sole foreign group that cannot benefit from a 2004 law passed by Saudi Arabia's Council of Ministers, which entitles expatriates of all nationalities who have resided in the kingdom for ten years to apply for citizenship.